Chapter 6 -- DUST STORMS OF MARS

 Identifying the places where dust storms

-begin and following their subsequent spread is most important
+begin and following their subsequent spread is most important to

-apply in the diagnosis of Martian dust clouds:
+the diagnosis of Martian dust clouds:

 I. Movement with obscuration of previously well-defined albedo features.
-Absence of this criterion disqualifies a candidate from inclusion under the dust clouds category.Contrary to what some would-be Mars experts claim, that after dust storms the dust settles quickly to the surface and reduces contrast of albedo features, dust remains in the atmosphere of Mars for weeks -- at times for months -- before settling to the surface [ Pollack , 1989], [ Kahn, 1992].
+Absence of this criterion disqualifies a candidate from inclusion under the dust clouds category.Contrary to what some would-be Mars experts claim, that after dust storms the dust settles quickly to the surface and reduces contrast of albedo features, dust remains in the atmosphere of Mars for weeks -- at times for months -- before settling to the surface [Pollack , 1989], [Kahn, 1992].
 These dust particles are very fine grains of volcanic ash and when raised aloft by these storms they reach heights of several kilometers.
 At those altitudes the planetary wind system carried the dust around the upper atmosphere and the weak gravity of Mars just will not cause them to settle quickly.
-Also, much of the dust provides the nuclei for CO2 ad H2O ice to produce cloud formations and it stays in the upper wind system for months [ Lee , 1985].
-A dusty atmosphere is the real cause of the loss in contrast of surface features, not because it settles onto those features [ Kahn , 1992].
+Also, much of the dust provides the nuclei for CO2 ad H2O ice to produce cloud formations and it stays in the upper wind system for months [Lee, 1985].
+A dusty atmosphere is the real cause of the loss in contrast of surface features, not because it settles onto those features [Kahn, 1992].

 II.
 Bright appearance of these phenomena in red light.
-In the past, astronomers have identified Martian dust clouds and/or obscurations as "yellow clouds."
+In the past, astronomers have identified Martian dust clouds and/or obscuration as "yellow clouds."
 It is incorrect to describe the color of Martian dust clouds as " yellow ."
 While they may appear yellowish when observed without the aid of color filters, they are brighter in red and orange light than they are in yellow light.
 Dust clouds brighten faintly in yellow filters and display well-defined boundaries through orange and red filters.
 During the initial stages of formation, they often appear very bright in violet and ultraviolet light, suggesting the presence of ice crystals.
 We vigorously discourage the use of the term "yellow clouds" to describe dust.
 If a suspect cloud is not bright in red light, it is not to be considered a dust cloud.

 III.
 A bright, yellowish-red haze over the polar regions is another indicator of possible dust activity somewhere on the globe of Mars.
 Dust streaks within the polar hood or adjacent to the polar cap edge may indicate dust clouds in the polar region.
 A dust cloud within the polar region will be red in color so it will be brighter in red light, and the cap will be bright as well.
 In green light this same streak will appear darker (green compliments red light) and will indicate a dust streak.